Elections Division Home

 In California, state law requires the Registrar of Voters to send "Cross Party Voting" notifications to voters that have selected "No Party Preference" rather than selecting a political party when registering to vote.
-We recently sent a yellow card to these voters that shows the three political parties that are allowing "Cross Party Voting" for the upcoming presidential election.
+We sent a yellow card to these voters that shows the three political parties that are allowing "Cross Party Voting" for the upcoming presidential election.
 These parties are the Libertarian, Democratic and American Independent Party.
 The Republican party is not allowing "Cross Party Voting".
 Read more about "Cross Party Voting" here: Cross Party Voting.
 The Elections Division is prohibited by law to send any party specific ballot to a "No Party Preference" voter unless the voter requests it or re-registers with a party that is not allowing "Cross Party Voting".

 Primary Elections are party specific; voters narrow down the candidates to the top two regardless of party.
-It is in the General Election that happens in November, 2020, that voters can vote for either candidate regardless of party affiliation.
+It is in the General Election in November, 2020, that voters can vote for either candidate regardless of party affiliation.

 Call if you have questions: 530-283-6256 or 1-844-676-VOTE.

 Hamilton Branch Fire Protection District - Special Tax Election May 5, 2020

 Plumas County Votes by Mail